 - Low-fidelity prototypes are mostly made of paper and are used very early in the project because they are inexpensive and easy to change.

 - Mid-fidelity prototypes are mostly implemented digitally and are clickable.
 They show the user flow and functionality.
 The CI/CD of a company does not play a role at this stage.

 - High-fidelity prototypes look like the final application and are adapted to the CI/CD.
 They show the full functionality and are clickable.
-Predominantly, high-fidelity prototypes are used for user tests.
+High-fidelity prototypes are mainly used for user tests.

 cloudtec relies on a mixture of high-fidelity and mid-fidelity prototypes.
 Our elaborated mockups are already detailed in an early project phase and always adapted to the CI/CD of the customer.
 In doing so, we basically use two different tools for two application areas.

 Tools: Mockups with moqups.com

 For online platforms or web applications we create mockups and use the tool moqups.com.
 The mockup is revised and completed iteratively with the customers.
 The created mockups serve the acceptance for the implementation.
 As soon as all mockups are accepted by the customer, we start with the development and implementation of the system.

 Using the moqups.com tool we create the designs for the later system.
 Each project has an overview page of the typography and color design.
 This is always based on the CI/CD of the respective company, so that the recognition value of the system is given.
 In a further step the first user interfaces are designed.
 As soon as the functions and elements are available, they are discussed and sharpened with the customer.
 After the revision, the first elements are provided with links, so that the user flow between the individual interfaces can be represented.
 Once all details have been integrated, the mockup is used for the customer's approval.
 Afterwards the project is given into the development.